Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Abstract

 \section{Abstract}

-We introduce the \hsf{} project and present summary statistics of the first 1218 astronomical transients observed, 669 of which are spectroscopically classified Type Ia Supernovae (\sneia{}).
+We introduce the \hsf{} project and present summary statistics of the first 1,217 astronomical transients observed, 668 of which are spectroscopically classified Type Ia Supernovae (\sneia{}).
 Our project is designed to obtain systematics-limited distances to \sneia{} while consuming minimal dedicated observational resources.
-This growing sample will provide increasing resolution into peculiar velocities as a function of position on the sky and redshift, allowing us to more accurately map the structure of dark matter .
-This can be used to derive cosmological parameters such as $\sigma_8$ and can be compared with large scale flow maps from other methods such as luminosity--line width or luminosity--velocity dispersion correlations in galaxies.
-Additionally, our photometry will provide a valuable test bed for analyses of \sneia{} incorporating near-infrared data.
-In this survey paper, we describe the methodology used to select targets, collect and reduce data, and calculate distances.
+To date, we have performed almost 5,000 near-infrared (NIR) observations of astronomical transients and have obtained spectra for over 200 host galaxies lacking published spectroscopic redshifts.
+In this survey paper we describe the methodology used to select targets, collect/reduce data, calculate distances, and perform quality cuts.
+We compare our methods to those used in similar studies, finding general agreement or mild improvement.
+Our summary statistics include various parametrizations of dispersion in the Hubble diagrams produced using fits to several commonly used \snia{} models.
+We find the lowest dispersions using the \texttt{SNooPy} package's EBV\_model2, with a root mean square (RMS) deviation of 0.165 mag and a normalized median absolute deviation (NMAD) of 0.123 mag.

+The full utility of the \hsf{} data set far exceeds the analyses presented in this paper.
+Our photometry will provide a valuable test bed for models of \snia{} incorporating NIR data.
+Differential cosmological studies comparing optical samples and combined optical and NIR samples will have increased leverage for constraining chromatic effects like dust extinction.
+We invite the community to explore our data by making the light curves, fits, and host galaxy redshifts publicly accessible.